 Can’t eat all at once?
 The great thing about this plant based casserole is, that you could freeze it in airtight containers for up to 3 months.
 To thaw, place in the fridge overnight.
 Reheat in the microwave or baking oven.
 Note that the texture and consistency of the vegetables that have been frozen will be slightly mushier.

-The traditional way to combine an easy ratatouille recipe is to serve it with white bread, potatoes, meat or fish.
-I love however to serve this refined composition with brown rice, polenta or mashed potatoes.
+The traditional way to combine a ratatouille dish is to serve it with white bread, potatoes, meat or fish.
+I love however to serve this refined composition with brown rice, polenta, mashed potatoes or wedges.
 On festive occcasions I serve it with a salmon steak.